vespa-engine/blog/_drafts/basic-http-tests.md

 author: jvenstad hakonhall
 skipimage: true

-excerpt: The Vespa CLI now makes it easy to develop and run system tests for your Vespa application, which can also be used to set up a CD pipeline for the Vespa cloud.
+excerpt: The Vespa CLI now makes it easy to write and run tests for your Vespa application, which can also be used to set up a CD pipeline for the Vespa cloud.
 ---
 <script id="asciicast-UyZQXh1TxLo43ON0CMqgFxEj0" src="https://asciinema.org/a/UyZQXh1TxLo43ON0CMqgFxEj0.js" async data-autoplay="true" data-speed="1.5" data-cols="170" data-loop="true"></script>

 HTTP interfaces are the bread and butter for interacting with a Vespa application.
-A system test of a Vespa application typically consists of a predefined sequence of HTTP requests, and corresponding assertions on the HTTP responses.
+A typical test of a Vespa application consists of a sequence of HTTP requests, and corresponding assertions on the HTTP responses.

-The latest addition to the Vespa CLI is the `test` command, which makes it easy to develop and run basic HTTP system tests, expressed in JSON format.
+The latest addition to the <a href="https://docs.vespa.ai/en/vespa-cli.html">Vespa CLI</a> is the `test` command, which makes it easy to develop and run basic HTTP tests, expressed in JSON format.
 Like the `document` and `query` commands, endpoint discovery and authentication are handled by the CLI, leaving developers free to focus on the tests themselves.

-The basic HTTP tests are also supported by the CD framework of the Vespa cloud, allowing applications to be safely, and easily, deployed to production.
+Basic HTTP tests are also supported by the CD framework of the Vespa cloud, allowing applications to be safely, and easily, deployed to production.

 ## Developing tests

 To get started with Vespa's basic HTTP tests:

+- Install <a href="https://docs.vespa.ai/en/vespa-cli.html">Vespa CLI</a>
-- Check out the album-recommendation Vespa cloud sample app
+- Clone the album-recommendation sample app<br/>`vespa clone vespa-cloud/album-recommendation myapp`
-- Configure and deploy the application, locally or to the cloud
+- Configure and deploy the application, locally or to the cloud<br/>
+  `vespa deploy --wait 600`
-- Run the sample tests included under src/test/application
+- Run the system tests, staging setup tests, or staging tests<br/>
+  `vespa test src/test/application/system-test`

+To get more information, see the reference documentation <a href="https://cloud.vespa.ai/en/reference/testing.html">Basic HTTP Testing</a>.